theelims/StrokeEngine/README.md

 #define SERVO_PULSE       4
 #define SERVO_DIR         16
 #define SERVO_ENABLE      17
 #define SERVO_ENDSTOP     25        // Optional: Only needed if you have a homeing switch

-// Step per mm calculation helper:
+// Calculation Aid:
-#define STEP_PER_REV      3200        // How many steps per revolution has the motor
+#define STEP_PER_REV      3200      // How many steps per revolution of the motor (S1 on)
 #define PULLEY_TEETH      20        // How many teeth has the pulley
 #define BELT_PITCH        2         // What is the timing belt pitch in mm
+#define MAX_RPM           2900.0    // Maximum RPM of motor
 #define STEP_PER_MM       STEP_PER_REV / (PULLEY_TEETH * BELT_PITCH)
+#define MAX_SPEED         (MAX_RPM / 60.0) * PULLEY_TEETH * BELT_PITCH

 static motorProperties servoMotor {
-  .stepsPerRevolution = STEP_PER_REV, // How many steps per revolution has the motor
-  .maxRPM = 2900,                     // Maximum RPM your motor can / should go
+  .maxSpeed = MAX_SPEED,              // Maximum speed the system can go in mm/s
-  .maxAcceleration = 300000,          // Maximum linear acceleration in mm/s²
+  .maxAcceleration = 10000,           // Maximum linear acceleration in mm/s²
   .stepsPerMillimeter = STEP_PER_MM,  // Steps per millimeter
-  .invertDirection = true,            // One of many ways to change the direction should
+  .invertDirection = true,            // One of many ways to change the direction,
-                                      // things move the wrong way .enableActiveLow = true,            // Polarity of the enable signal
+                                      // should things move the wrong way .enableActiveLow = true,            // Polarity of the enable signal
   .stepPin = SERVO_PULSE,             // Pin of the STEP signal
   .directionPin = SERVO_DIR,          // Pin of the DIR signal